 You have likely seen the traditional horizontal emergency exit panels in just about every place you visit, and they are by far the most popular choice for business owners.
 However, there are three other types of emergency exit bars available: vertical rod panic bars, concealed vertical rod panic bars, and panic bar levers.

 These have the same appearance as horizontal panic bars, but vertical rod panic bars feature locking and unlocking mechanisms at the bottom and top of the door that are activated when the hardware is pressed as opposed to a traditional horizontal lock.

 Concealed Vertical Rod Panic Bars

 This emergency hardware system is perfect for aluminum doors and features special rods to accommodate the hollow body of the door frame.
-Because the hardware is concealed internally, there is less chances of unwanted intruders using your panic doors as entry ways.
+Because the hardware is concealed internally, there is fewer chances of unwanted intruders using your panic doors as entryways.

 Panic Bar Levers